timothydomingo/glider-airfoil-design-study/README.md

 ### Method

 Five taper ratios were evaluated using VLM2 Inviscid analysis in XFLR5.
-All wings used NACA 5412, shared the same wingspan of 1m and an aspect ratio of around 15, and were analysed at the AoA of 7.5° with zero sweep to isolate the taper effect.
+All wings used NACA 5412,  the same wingspan of 1m and aspect ratio of around 15, and were analysed at the AoA of 7.5° with zero sweep to isolate the taper effect.

 - **Taper ratios tested:** 0.0, 0.2, 0.4, 0.5, 0.6, 0.8 1.0
 - **Sweep angle:** 0°